syncfusion-content/wpf-docs/wpf/TabControl/TabItem-Header.md

 ## Load the previously selected tab item content

-By default, the `TabControl` unloads the previously selected tab item content when selected item is changed.
-You can restrict it by setting the [IsDisableUnloadTabItemExtContent](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~IsDisableUnloadTabItemExtContent.html) property value as `true`.
+If you want to load the previously selected tab item in background after new tab item is selected, use the [IsDisableUnloadTabItemExtContent](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~IsDisableUnloadTabItemExtContent.html) property value as `true`.
 The default value of `IsDisableUnloadTabItemExtContent` property is `false`.

 {% tabs %}
 {% highlight XAML %}